 This is the manual way.

 We don't need any tools and you could work as fast, as you work in Excel and you have as much freedom, as you have, like you could copy those lines, you can check, you can do everything you want.
-There is an easier way, so, if you have this file, and you don't want to do formulas, you don't want to do the formatting, copy, pasting, you would just use a ProperSoft General Journal Entries app.
+There is an easier way, so, if you have this file, and you don't want to do formulas, you don't want to do the formatting, copy, pasting, you would just use the ProperConvert app.
 What does it do?
 It loads your file, it recognizes all those columns automatically and then you just say 'IIF', then click 'Convert'.

 Click 'Save' and that's it.

-Your IIF file is created now.
+Your IIF file is created now and ready to import into Quickbooks Desktop.
 So, it's up to you, in some cases you would like to have manual work, but if you have like an export from your production system and it's already predefined, everything is resolved, everything is ready, just convert data, I would suggest using General Journal Entries tool to quickly reformat your CSV file to IIF file.